Darren Purchese

-Darren Purchese (born 3 February 1975) is a British pastry chef, author and television personality.
-He is the creator of the popular cake and dessert business, Burch & Purchese Sweet Studio, in Melbourne, Australia.
-Darren is a regular guest chef on Network 10's Masterchef Australia.
-He is scheduled to judge The Great Australian Bake Off starting in 2023.
+Darren Purchese (born 3 February 1975) is an Australian chef, author and television personality.
+He is the creator of the dessert business Burch & Purchese Sweet Studio in Melbourne, Australia.
+Purchese has been a guest chef on Network 10's MasterChef Australia.
+He was a judge on the 2023 season of The Great Australian Bake Off.

 Career

 Pastry chef

 In 1997, Purchese joined the pastry department at the Savoy Hotel and worked under pastry chef William Curley in the main pastry department, the bakery and in the River Restaurant.
 He worked his way to the position of senior pastry chef before moving to the Goring Hotel in 2000 as head pastry chef.
 In 2002, he moved to Raffles Brown's Hotel in Mayfair as pastry chef of '1837' restaurant where he stayed until 2003.
 He then moved to the Bentley Hotel in Knightsbridge as executive pastry chef.
-It was during his time at the Bentley Hotel that he received an Acorn Award from the magazine, Caterer and Hotelkeeper awarded to the most promising persons under the age of 30 in the UK hospitality industry.
+It was during his time at the Bentley Hotel that he received an Acorn Award from the magazine Caterer and Hotelkeeper, an award for the most promising persons under the age of 30 in the UK hospitality industry.